makersacademy/ruby-coding-challenge/lib/approach.md

 Print new array
 Test with different arrays and elements as arguments

-#20
-#COME BACK TO THIS
+#Q20 - first draft
-Aware of the .length method to count characters in a string
+Note: Aware of the .length method to count characters in a string Approach similar to #Q21 below.
+Differences:

-Need to compare it

-Create new variable (short) with infinity assigned to it If length of array item is less than short, assign length of array item to short Iterate through array
-Short should equal shortest length
+- assigning num variable the length of the first array element to have something to compare to

-short to infinity if possible, if length of array element is more than 0, assign value to
+- if array element is less in length than first array element, assign value to num
+- and assign array element as word variable
+When testing, with "a" as shortest word in array, word variable returns blank
+- Solution - assign first element array as word variable.
+This will be reassigned if other array elements have a shorter length
+Test again with different arrays and elements as arguments

-#Q21
+#Q21 - first draft
 Note: Aware of the .length method to count characters in a string Compare length of arrays to each together
 - Go through each item in array - use .each